- 20 May 1963

 Alongside Ernesto Bertarelli, he has raced multihulls ever since the acquisition of the team's first trimaran, nicknamed the Red (ex-Poseidon), then on the Yellow, and then on the Black.
 He was part of the adventure of the Maxi One Design and helped to launch the America's Cup challenge in the early 2000s.
 In parallel, and since 2004, he has been behind the one-design seasons of the D35, the Extreme 40 and GC32.

-His rigorous ability to analyse performance and his racing skills made him a key player in the two America's Cup, in the numerous Bol d'Or wins and in multiple successes in the D35 and Extreme Sailing Series championships.
+His rigorous ability to analyse performance and his racing skills made him a key player in the two America's Cup, in the numerous Bol d'Or wins and in multiple successes in the D35 and GC32 championships.